jlapeyre/PrimeSieve.jl/README.md

 ### apopcount

+This is a only curiosity.
+It is supposed to be an optimized C (C++) function, but doing the same thing in a Julia loop is faster:

 `apopcount(arr)` gives the number of 1's in the binary representation of the array `arr`.
 The length of the array is truncated to a multiple of 8.